 Through this FOA, the DOE Office of Indian Energy will continue its efforts to advance Tribal energy sovereignty and maximize the deployment of clean, reliable, affordable and local energy solutions.
-In support of these objectives, the DOE Office of Indian Energy intends to provide financial support to Tribal Colleges and Universities (TCUs) to plan the transition of their campuses to clean energy.
+In support of these objectives, the DOE Office of Indian Energy is soliciting applications for the planning, assessment, and development of clean energy projects on Tribal Buildings or Tribal Lands.